pl3onasm/Programming-fundamentals/README.md

 For the C questions, the subfolders each hold one or more example solutions, a folder with test cases, and a file called *myprogram.c* which you can use to write and test your own solution.
 For the proof questions, both exam questions and answers are given in [Dafny](https://github.com/dafny-lang/dafny).

 Found this repository useful?
 Help out your (future) fellow students by mailing your exam paper to [me](mailto:pl3onasm@gmail.com) or submitting a pull request.
-Scans or pictures with handwritten notes are perfectly fine, as any annotations will be removed.
+Scans or pictures with handwritten notes are perfectly fine, as any annotations will be removed and a clean PDF will be generated for the repository.
 Also, feel free to report any issues you find.

 <br/>